realbrodiwhite/FaboCo/documents/Employee Handbook.md

 ### Acknowledgment

-I acknowledge that I have received and read the Monte Vista Complete Property Services Employee Handbook.
+I acknowledge that I have received and read the Property Pride Professional Services (aka 3PS) Employee Handbook.
 I understand that it is my responsibility to comply with all policies and procedures outlined in this handbook.

 Name: _________________________
 Date: __________________________